 4) ointments are not used in phase I

-028. When a wound suppurates, bleeding may occur
+028. When the wound suppurates, bleeding may occur

 1) primary